RSE1982/health-insurance-cost-analysis/README.md

 - Exploring regression or machine learning models to predict insurance charges.
 - Developing interactive dashboards for dynamic exploration of the dataset.

+## Project Review

+This project successfully explored the Kaggle Insurance Charges dataset to identify key factors influencing insurance costs.
+The analysis combined data cleaning, exploratory visualisation, and hypothesis testing to draw meaningful insights.

+### Achievements

+- Produced clear and interpretable static and interactive visualisations using Plotly and Seaborn.
+- Verified that smoking status and BMI are dominant predictors of insurance charges.
+- Documented a transparent, reproducible workflow suitable for further analysis or model development.

+### Challenges

+- Managing outliers and skewed charge distributions required careful handling.
+- Correlation analysis was limited in establishing causality.
+- Some essential libraries (e.g., Plotly, Kaleido, Statsmodels) were not initially included in the requirements.txt file and had to be added manually to ensure reproducibility.
+- Encountered issues exporting interactive Plotly figures to PNG format; this was resolved by creating a custom Python module with assistance from ChatGPT to automate image saving.
+- The dataset lacked broader socioeconomic variables, limiting the depth of interpretat

+### Learning Outcomes

+- Strengthened data analysis and visualisation skills using Plotly, Seaborn, and pandas.
+- Improved understanding of dependency management and environment setup through requirements.txt updates.
+- Gained practical experience in debugging and extending Plotly functionality through modular Python development.
+- Enhanced ability to structure projects for clarity, transparency, and reproducibility.
+- Developed greater awareness of ethical considerations when handling sensitive or potentially biased data.

+### Future Work

+- Extend analysis with regression or predictive modelling.
+- Incorporate additional datasets for more comprehensive insights.
+- Modernise the codebase with Python 3.14 and updated library versions.
+- Explore automated report generation or dashboard deployment for greater interactivity.

+> *Overall, this project deepened my understanding of real-world data analysis workflows — from hypothesis formulation and visual exploration to environment management and reproducibility.
+It also strengthened my Python and data storytelling skills, which I aim to apply in future analytical and development roles.*

 ## Main Data Analysis Libraries

 | Library        | Usage                                          |